databeacon/.github/CONTRIBUTING.md

-easy 🐣 | Good for newcomers or if you just feel like take it easy today fix 🔧 | There is a bug, that needs fixing hold ✋🏻 | The issue or other parts of the repo are not ready for this just yet obsolete 💾 | The issue was long forgotten, it needs to closed or updated unclear 🤷🏻‍♀️ | The issue description needs work before taking action urgent 🚒 | This is a quite urgent issue!!
+easy 🐣 | Good for newcomers or if you just feel like take it easy today fix 🔧 | There is a bug, that needs fixing hold ✋🏻 | The issue or other parts of the repo are not ready for this just yet obsolete 💾 | The issue was long forgotten, it needs to be closed or updated unclear 🤷🏻‍♀️ | The issue description needs work before taking action urgent 🚒 | This is a quite urgent issue!!

 ## New repositories 👨‍🍳

-In general no new repos can be created without explicit aproval.
+In general no new repos can be created without explicit approval.

 Check list for new repos: